GraphQLSwift/Graphiti/README.md

 {"data":{"getMessage":{"content":"Hello, world!"}}}
 ```

-`Service.execute` returns a `GraphQLResult` which adopts `Encodable`.
+`API.execute` returns a `GraphQLResult` which adopts `Encodable`.
 You can use it with a `JSONEncoder` to send the response back to the client using JSON.

 #### Async resolvers